slsa-framework/slsa/docs/attestation-model.md

 -   Is SLSA's primary use case to create trust in our organization or to comply with audits and legal requirements?

-In these situation, you may not want to make all the details of your provenance available externally.
+In these situations, you may not want to make all the details of your provenance available externally.
 Consider using Verification Summary Attestations (VSAs) to summarize provenance information in a sanitized way that's safe for external consumption.
 For more about VSAs, see the [Verification